Aloshi/ES-config/README.md

 ========

 As some of the dependencies are not in the Debian repositories, getting dependencies is a little bit complicated.
 To solve that, **I've written a short Bash script named "get_dependencies.sh" that does everything for you**, including install AngelScript.
+You can run it with `./get_dependencies`.

 OR, If you want it install everything yourself, you'll need these dependencies:
 ```